 “I create music that connects people.
 It’s what I love to do and I’ve been doing it for over 25 years.
 I’ve worked with some if the best directors around on a variety amazing of projects in just about every medium there is, including computer games, full-feature and documentary films, websites, radio, television shows, commercials and custom music production.”

 Clients: Discovery Channel, MSNBC, History Channel

-Richard Brandes is an accomplished writer, director, and producer of over two dozen feature films, which have been released through such well known companies as Alliance/Atlantis, Screen Gems, Sony, HBO, CBS, NBC/Universal, and Lionsgate, to name just a few.
-Known in the industry for creating highly commercial, profitable films, Richard has an impeccable reputation for completing his projects on schedule and on budget.
+Richard Brandes (Jeepers Creepers, Penny Dreadful, My Daughter Was Stolen, Lifetime Network) is an accomplished writer, director, and producer of over two dozen feature films which have been released through well known companies including Alliance/Atlantis, Screen Gems, Sony, HBO, CBS, NBC/Universal, and Lionsgate, to name just a few.
+Known in the industry for creating highly commercial, profitable films, Richard has an impeccable reputation for completing his projects on-schedule and on-budget.

 Steve Rausch is owner and operator of focused motion.
 Focused Motion produces and shoot video content for commercials, industrial videos, surgeries and live sporting events.
 My company has worked on documentaries, programming for Discovery Networks and reality TV shows.

 Adam Weber is a multi-purpose media production addict who has specialized in copywriting, video production, audio production, front-end web development, digital advertising, media planning, and any other role you can think of in regards to making intangible things using software.
 He also likes to be creative by writing songs with his band Integrow and making delectable craft home brews in his free time.